Clearing Up Trace Impedance Calculators and Formulas

 One final note regarding online calculators: these calculators may allow you to enter values that fall outside the valid range of their approximation.
 This produces inaccurate impedance values, yet you wouldn’t know that they are incorrect because the approximation is not listed, nor does the calculator check the inputs for validity.

-The right design software will allow you to incorporate the impedance equation you need as part of your design rules.
 With high speed and high frequency controlled impedance design, you need design tools that allow you to define the proper impedance for your specific trace configuration on surface layers or on internal signal layers.
-Altium Designer includes a layer stack manager with an extensive stackup materials that helps you control impedance throughout your design.
+Altium Designer includes a layer stack manager with an integrated field solver that builds an impedance profile for your board and defines this profile as part of your design.
 These features integrate directly with your layout tools and run on top of a unified design engine, allowing you to create top quality boards for any application.

 If you’re interested in learning more about Altium, you can contact us or download a free trial and get access to the industry’s best layout, routing, and simulation tools.
 Talk to an Altium expert today to learn more.